KarunyaChavan/RL-And-Robotics-Resources/README.md

 # RL-And-Robotics-Resources
-This repository consists of resources required to learn RL and its applications in robotics
+This repository consists of resources required to learn RL and its applications in robotics, especially for the quadrupeds.